 - Any other situation in which the Defendant was reckless or grossly negligent.

-How much is my Dallas motorcycle accident injury claim worth?
+How much is your claim worth?

-Be weary of injury attorneys who immediately try to guarantee you results or tell you what your case is “worth.”
+Be wary of injury attorneys who immediately try to guarantee you results or tell you what your case is “worth.”
 Case value is dictated by several factors, including arguments raised by the insurance adjuster.

-What factors impact Dallas motorcycle accident injury claim values?
+What factors impact claim value?

 - Arguments raised by the insurance adjuster/defense attorney;

 - Comparative negligence;